nais/doc/docs/auth/maskinporten/reference/README.md

 # Maskinporten Reference

-## Spec

-See the [NAIS manifest reference](../../../workloads/application/reference/application-spec.md#maskinporten) for the complete specification.

 ## Runtime Variables & Credentials

 Your application will automatically be injected with environment variables at runtime.

 ### Variables for acquiring tokens

-These variables are used [when acquiring tokens](../how-to/consume.md).
+These variables are used to [:dart: consume an external API](../how-to/consume.md).

 | Name                          | Description                                                                                                             |
 |:------------------------------|:------------------------------------------------------------------------------------------------------------------------|